shuyangConnor/Natours/README.md

 ## Contributing

 Contributions are welcome!
-If you'd like to contribute to Natours, please fork the repository and create a pull request with your proposed changes.

-## License

-This project is licensed under the [ISC License](https://opensource.org/licenses/ISC).

-## Author

-Natours is developed and maintained by Shuyang Lin.

-## Acknowledgments

-Special thanks to the developers of the technologies and libraries used in this project for their contributions.
+If you find any bugs or have suggestions for improvements, feel free to open an issue or submit a pull request.

+1. Fork the repository.
+2. Create your feature branch (`git checkout -b feature/YourFeature`).
+3. Commit your changes (`git commit -am 'Add some feature'`).
+4. Push to the branch (`git push origin feature/YourFeature`).

+Your feedback and contributions are greatly appreciated!!